calebc42/calebc42-site/content/experience/tcs-business-relationship-manager.md

 -   **Task:** To apply the Sandler methodology to conduct needs analysis and collect full financial packages for underwriting review.
 -   **Action:** Applied the Sandler methodology to engage executives and conducted thorough needs analysis.
 Packaged loan documents and conducted DSCR and cash flow analysis.
 -   **Result:** Effectively managed a consultative sales process with sophisticated executive buyers, from initial engagement to underwriting submission.

-### Channel Partner Development {#channel-partner-development}

--   **Situation:** To supplement direct prospecting efforts, the company utilized a channel partner strategy.
--   **Task:** To onboard new ISOs and train their brokers to generate additional funding opportunities.
--   **Action:** Successfully onboarded two new Independent Sales Organizations (ISOs) and trained their brokers on our specific credit box and product-market fit.
--   **Result:** Generated additional funding opportunities by successfully developing and enabling new channel partners.

 ### Strategic Business Model Analysis {#strategic-business-model-analysis}